 It is a 30-minute direct trip from Gatwick Airport to London’s Victoria Station.

 Second, it’s the most comfortable option.

-The Gatwick Express also has dedicated luggage racks and more room in general to store your bags.
+Third, the Gatwick Express also has dedicated luggage racks and more room in general to store your bags.

-Lastly, if your hotel or final destination is located near Victoria Station or points north and west, then Gatwick Express will be the quickest option.
+Lastly, if your hotel or final destination is located near Victoria Station or points north and west, Gatwick Express will be the quickest option.